g4-code/alpha_stage/README.rst

 Puedes contactarme si tienes alguna duda sobre el código.

-//dev code only
-Make sure you have node.js installed locally.
-Open a terminal into this folder, then run:

--"npm i"
--"npm start" or "node ./index.js"

 ////////////////////////////////

 Phoenicean alphabet collection.
 =============
 JS Front End Basic demo with a wired server.

+//dev code only
+1) Make sure you have node.js installed locally.
+2) Open a terminal into this folder, then run:

+$npm start

 - Web workers to load data.
 - HTML DOM API with JS to display front End.